EhoNo1/Aetous-VRC-Blog/docs/Guides/World Development.md

 - I recommend first installing Unity Hub then the VCC, this way the VCC can call upon Unity Hub if it needs it.
 - Install Blender through the **[website](https://www.blender.org/)** installer not through Steam (yes it's on Steam).
 Unity will automatically call upon Blender to export `.blend` files (and maybe a few other types of files) in your project to `.fbx` at import time.
 But Unity can struggle to identify Blender if it's installed through steam.

+---

+# 4. Preproduction & Coming up with Ideas

+So of course, if you're going to be making a world, you have to already have and idea of what you want your world to look like.
+Make a list of everything you want in a VRC world, make some sketches, throw together a mood board, whatever works for you the best!
+Its way easier to learn new tools when you know what you're working towards.

+For mood boards, I strongly recommend [PureRef](https://www.pureref.com/), its a freemium virtual mood board program, it's got a bit of a learning curve, but it can really help pull ideas together.

+Of course, you don't strictly have to go into a world project knowing what you want, but it saves time.

+For [Abstract Backyard Glow](../Worlds/Abstract Backyard Glow.md) (ABG) I designed the original floorplan by throwing a handful of pencils and pens on the floor, then vaguely rearranging them until they made a satisfying shape.
+I knew I wanted a sense of "unreality" and an aesthetic of a suburban American back yard, so I went to [AmbientCG](https://ambientcg.com/) and found some materials to match the vibe I was going for.

+All of this preproduction meant that the general shape of the first version of ABG was completed in a sitting or two, with further refinements, feedback, and additions later.

+---
+# 5. Modeling & Geometry